needletails/needletail-irc/Sources/NeedleTailIRC/Documentation.docc/GettingStarted.md

 └── Package.swift
 ```

-This structure provides a good foundation for building a complete IRC client application.
+This structure is a starting point for an app that uses NeedleTailIRC for protocol parsing and framing.
+Socket connectivity, registration, and server negotiation belong in your client target.